Neurodegenerative diseases and dementia

 We are a leading partner in a European strategy aimed at coordinating national efforts in neurodegenerative research across the biomedical and social spectrum.
 The initiative is being conducted through a ‘joint programming’ approach between 30 participating member states.
 Launched in April 2010, JPND aims to increase coordinated investment between participating countries in research aimed at finding causes, developing cures, and identifying appropriate ways to care for people who have neurodegenerative disease.

-Developed under MRC leadership, JPND has created a strategic research agenda (SRA) for neurodegenerative diseases encompassing basic, clinical and socio-economic research.
-The JPND Research Strategy, which forms the basis of the SRA, was published in early 2012.
-The JPND partners are now implementing this agenda by proposing innovative ways of pooling expertise and resources to address the fragmentation and duplication of current research efforts across Europe.
-Implementation includes both calls for proposals and other forms of transnational collaborative activity.
+Developed under MRC leadership, the JPND research strategy for neurodegenerative diseases encompasses basic, clinical and health and social care research in 2012.
+The JPND partners are implementing this agenda by proposing innovative ways of pooling expertise and resources to address the fragmentation and duplication of current research efforts across Europe.
+Implementation includes both calls for proposals and other forms of transnational collaborative activity such as:

 Since 2011 MRC has provided £6m to fund UK participation in 16 transnational JPND projects, with national funding enhanced by European Commission contributions: